 There is a one day "Introduction to the Diploma Day" (Intro Day formally Prep Day) each year (details from the BSSH Co-ordinator, diploma@bssh.ac.uk) to help candidates prepare for the exam.
-The faculty for this are mainly ex-candidates (current Diplomates) and the day outlines the Diploma course and type of study involved.
-The day also includes a sitting of an example written paper and several oral stations.
+The day outlines the Diploma course and type of study involved and includes a sitting of an example written paper and several oral stations.